Windows OS Hub

 Remote Hyper-V Management Also Needs WinRM Privileges

 In Windows 10 /Windows Server 2016 to connect to a Hyper-V server remotely using Hyper-V Manager, PowerShell Remoting began to be used.
-Thus, by default remote users without the administrator privileges won’t be able to manage Hyper-V server, even if they have the corresponding permissions in Hyper-V.
+Thus, by default remote users without administrator privileges won’t be able to manage the Hyper-V server, even if they have the corresponding permissions in Hyper-V.

 When trying to connect to the Hyper-V server as a common user from a computer running Windows 10, the following error appears: